CHECKED: Chinese COVID-19 Fake News Dataset: Related Work

 \paragraph{II.
-COVID-19 News Credibility Datasets} With the spread of COVID-19, related rumors and fake news related also spread~\cite{zhou2020survey}.
-Thus, constructing a COVID-19 dataset with labels on news credibility is invaluable for research.
-ReCOVery dataset ~\cite{zhou2020dataset} contains over 2000 news articles on COVID-19 and 140 thousand tweets revealing the spreading articles on Twitter from January to May in 2020.
-The articles in the dataset are labeled as reliable and unreliable by using news publishers' reliability from news rating websites.
-The dataset includes both textual and visual information, as well as network information.
-CoAID dataset~\cite{cui2020coaid} includes 3252 news articles and 851 microblogs on Twitter about COVID-19 from December 2019 to July 2020.
-The ground truth labels of news articles are obtained by fact-checking websites and reliable news websites.
-The dataset collects the URLs of news articles and the ids of tweets and Twitter users.
-However, both ReCOVery and CoAID are in English.
+COVID-19 News Credibility Datasets} With the spread of COVID-19, rumors and fake news related to it have also spread.
+Thus, constructing a COVID-19 dataset with labels on news credibility, which often relies on verification by domain experts, is invaluable for research.
+ReCOVery dataset~\cite{zhou2020recovery} contains over 2,000 verified news articles on COVID-19 from extremely reliable and unreliable outlets.
+Both textual and visual information of news articles are collected, along with over 140,000 tweets by tracking news URLs on Twitter.
+CoAID dataset~\cite{cui2020coaid} includes verified 3,252 news articles and claims and 851 microblogs on Twitter about COVID-19, which correspond to 296 thousands related user engagements from December 2019 to July 2020.
+MM-COVID dataset~\cite{li2020mmcovid} provides multilingual fact-checked news statements in six languages (English, Spanish, Portuguese, Hindi, French and Italian) and the relevant social context.
+The Spanish dataset in MM-COVID dataset is the largest non-English COVID-19 dataset, containing 3,213 verified news articles and 28,824 related user engagements.
+Nevertheless, few Chinese COVID-19 dataset has been constructed to support Chinese COVID-19 news credibility research, which motivates our work.

+\paragraph{III.
+Weibo Data for News Credibility Research} Weibo's Community Management Center\textsuperscript{\ref{footnote:weibo_management_center}}, which timely provides fact-check results of suspected news information (microblogs) verified by experts, has been widely accepted for researching rumors and fake news.
+For example, the dataset constructed in \cite{jin2017multimodal} and utilized in \cite{wang2018eann} contains 4,749 fake news, collected from Weibo's Community Management Center, and 4,779 real news, collected from Xinhua News Agency.
+Though these Weibo data have greatly contributed to fake news and rumor research, they were collected before COVID-19 pandemic and would not be timely updated; hence can be hardly used, in particular, to combat COVID-19 infodemic.

-Comparing with datasets mentioned above, \textsc{CHECKED} is the first COVID-19 dataset with ground truth labels in Chinese.
-CHECKED includes both textual and visual information, as well as the label of news credibility and propagation information in terms of comments and reposts.
+Compared to the datasets mentioned above, \textsf{CHECKED} is the first Chinese COVID-19 dataset with ground truth labels. \textsf{CHECKED} includes both textual and visual information, as well as the label of news credibility and propagation information in terms of comments and reposts. \textsf{CHECKED} is comparable in to most non-English COVID-19 datasets for news credibility research.